-In 1992, I had an exhibition with my first Relics series in the cellars of the Belfry in Aalst.
-These artworks were made of hand-marbled paper, on which I worked with airbrush and iridescent paints to achieve an antiquated appearance reminiscent of a bygone era or lost civilization, perfectly suited to the aged walls of the cellar.
+In 1992, I hosted an exhibition featuring my first Relics series in the atmospheric cellars of the Belfry in Aalst.
+These captivating artworks were crafted from hand-marbled paper, on which I employed airbrush and iridescent paints to achieve an antiquated appearance reminiscent of a bygone era or lost civilization, perfectly suited to the aged walls of the cellar.

 Acrylic pouring technique.